 Real Estate Tax Payments

-On April 1, 2021, 2020 real estate taxes became delinquent and additional interest and fees were added.
-If paying delinquent real estate taxes (2020) by mail after April 1, 2021, acceptable forms of payment are cashier's check, certified funds or money order.
+On April 1, 2022, 2021 real estate taxes became delinquent and additional interest and fees were added.
+If paying 2021 delinquent taxes by mail on or after April 1, 2022, acceptable forms of payment are cashier's check, certified funds or money order.
 No cash accepted.
 No postmarks accepted.
 Make your cashier’s check, certified funds, or money order payable to Miami Dade Tax Collector.
 Include your property's folio number on the cashier's check, certified funds, or money order.
-Payment must be received in our office no later than May 28, 2021.
+Payment must be received in our office no later May 31, 2022.
 If taxes remain unpaid, a tax certificate will be sold on June 1, 2022.
 The annual tax certificate sale for 2021 will be on June 1, 2022.

 Postdated checks cannot be held for future date processing and will be processed as of date of receipt.
 Bank account payments returned by your bank for any reason will void your payment.
 Additional fees up to a maximum of 5 percent and not less than $25 (per F.S.
 125.0105) may be charged as a result of returned payments.

 The information contained herein does not constitute a title search or property ownership.
 Amount due may be subject to change without notice.